talhac9/StoreAPI/README.md

 # 🏬 StoreAPI

-**StoreAPI** is a RESTful API designed to manage store operations, including products, categories, users, and orders.
+**StoreAPI** is a RESTful API designed to manage store operations and products.
 Built with Node.js and Express, it facilitates CRUD operations and ensures efficient data management for e-commerce platforms.

 ## 🛠️ Installation